 Alignment Rings and Versatile Dovetail Mounting Options

 The scope includes dual mounting rings with three nylon-tipped collimation screws per ring.
 The rings are attached to a 1.23" (31mm) wide by 3.5" (89mm) long dovetail mounting bar which fits into Vixen/Synta-style dovetail finder bases (not included) found on many telescopes.
-The dovetail bar also includes three 1/4"-20 threaded through-sockets for other attachment options.
+The dovetail bar also includes three threaded through-sockets for other attachment options (one 1/4"-20 threaded hole in the middle and two M8 threaded holes, one on either side).
 For example, it can be mounted on one of the pre-drilled holes on the tube rings of many refractor and Newtonian reflector optical tubes, or on the rear of most Schmidt-Cassegrain telescopes using a suitable optional dovetail base.